Configure Opti ID for CMS 12

 • Updated

-Opti ID provides multiple options for managing user identity and permissions so that you can choose the best fit for your organization.
+Opti ID provides multiple options for managing user identity and permissions so you can choose the best fit for your organization.

 Opti ID lets you configure up to five SSO connections for your organization.
+If you create multiple SSO connections, you can only use SCIM for one of those SSO connections.

-Skip to the corresponding section for the configuration you want to implement.
+Go to the corresponding section for the configuration you want to implement.

 Prerequisite